 How to Choose the Right Account for You

 Remember that you’re not limited to just one type of account.
 In fact, having a variety of accounts can help your investment strategy be more flexible in all situations.
 For example, you can open a CD to save for a house down payment while keeping your emergency funds in a high-yield savings account.
 Many banks offer multiple types of accounts, allowing you to keep everything in one place.

 It’s important to look at interest rates to find the best return on your investment, but right now, interest rates are low across the board due to the Federal Reserve cutting rates in March 2020.
 This means that the difference in interest rates between savings accounts, money market accounts, and CDs might be smaller than before, but you should still shop around for the best rates.

 Interest rates are an important determining factor in what bank account you choose, but they’re not the only consideration.
 Figure out what your savings goals and needs are before opening an account.

+- What is your financial goal?
+If you are saving for an emergency fund, your money is best kept in a savings account or money market account because you can withdraw those funds whenever you need to.
 On the other hand, if you’re saving for a goal tied to a definite timeline (like a vacation or home down payment), it may be worth looking into a CD.